 - Laboratory waste is managed by the relevant Schools.
 Clinical waste is managed at source with specialist service providers.

 - Sanitary waste bins are serviced by GJK Facility Services under the cleaning contract.

 Relocations and event setups

-Relocations and event set ups are co-ordinated by the Relocation and Event Coordinator.
+Relocations and event set ups are co-ordinated by the Campus Coordinator.
 These will include relocations of staff, staff and community events, and scheduled activities such as graduations.
 If you are planning an event to be held on a campus please complete and submit the on-line Client Request Form .

-Please ensure you contact the Relocation and Event Coordinator well in advance of any relocations and events to ensure that there is clear communication regarding the location of the event, set up required, logistic support required, event management procedure clarified and work request raised against appropriate cost codes for projects or unit funded events.
+Please ensure you contact the Campus Coordinator well in advance of any relocations and events to ensure that there is clear communication regarding the location of the event, set up required, logistic support required, event management procedure clarified and work request raised against appropriate cost codes for projects or unit funded events.

 Short notice set ups are subject to Contractor availability and may result in delays so please ensure 48 hours notice is given.

 If your request relates to moving University leased Photocopiers please contact the ITDS help desk.